harcokuppens/code-remote/README.md

          in the dev container!
 Useful if you want to be fully isolated from the host.
          The mount is then always in /workspaces/<FOLDERBASENAME>.
-         The 'workspaceFolder' in devcontainer.json is then also by default ignored, however by supplying the -f option code-remote will still use it.
+         The 'workspaceFolder' in devcontainer.json is then also by default ignored, however by supplying the -w option code-remote will still use it.
        * If for a GIT-URL you want to have a host folder mounted(bind mount) instead, then git clone the url into a FOLDER, and open that FOLDER with code-remote.